 11. Keep it in perspective

-Although I’ve just been through a long list of safety tips I’m not saying that traveling as a woman in India is unsafe.
+Although I’ve just been through a long list of safety tips I’m not saying that it’s unsafe for women traveling in India.
 Not at all.

 India is a very religious country, most people still believe in karma and that guest is God and there is always someone happy to help you out.
-I even found that when I traveled totally solo other women fussed over me and looked out for me (thanks for the sisterly love!) and it was easier for me to make connections with local people.
+I even find that when I travel totally solo other women fussed over me and looked out for me (thanks for the sisterly love!) and it was easier for me to make connections with local people.

 The huge majority of Indian people you meet are friendly, amazing, curious, generous and so warm hearted.
 Encounters with them are part of what makes traveling in India so incredible.
 Once you get over the culture shock and adapt your way for traveling to suit India, as long as you take sensible precautions, it’s no more unsafe than any other place and now I don’t feel any less safe in Mumbai than in London.